The World of the Victorian San Francisco Mystery Series

 My novels, novellas, and short stories draw heavily on my academic expertise.
 However, there is, of course, much of the historical background that I have to leave out when writing my stories.
 As a result, I have used my blog posts on Victorian San Francisco to fill in some of the blanks; providing links, photographs, and additional information on Victorian San Francisco.

-What follows is a table of contents of blog pieces connected to my novels, Maids of Misfortune, Uneasy Spirits, Bloody Lessons, Deadly Proof, Pilfered Promises, and my short stories.
-I will add to these topics from time to time through new blog posts, so if you want to be alerted when this happens, please subscribe to my blog.
+What follows is a table of contents of these blog pieces and I will add to these topics from time to time through new blog posts, so if you want to be alerted when this happens, please subscribe to my blog.

 M. Louisa Locke

 Women and Education